wenhongg/roombook-ui/README.md

 ### Current limitations

 1. Cannot book across days
-2. If decimal is input into duration form, it just rounds up
+2. If decimal is input into duration form, it just rounds up (intended)
 3. Rooms have no specifications i.e. can add to sort by size
 4. Shift more logic to server side?